The James Cook University Hospital

 and other stations on the line between Middlesbrough and Nunthorpe.

-Four trains a day, in each direction, connect the stations along the
+This includes six trains a day, in each direction, connecting the

 The new facility, costing around £2.2 million, has a single platform on the Middlesbrough to Whitby route (on the hospital side of the railway line) and provides a fully-lit waiting shelter and seating, full CCTV coverage and passenger information including an electronic screen and public address announcements.

-The project has been developed in partnership between Tees Valley Unlimited, the trust, Middlesbrough Council, Network Rail and Northern Rail, with the train service managed by Northern Rail.
+Network Rail and Northern Railway, with the train service managed by

 Darren Holliday created a photographic record of the building of the new station at James Cook University Hospital.
 You can follow this pictorial timeline on the Esk Valley Railway blog.